 Yen Chun, MBA – Camp Public Affairs Coordinator.
 Director and Vice President of Dr. Sun Yat-sen Hawaii Foundation and Director of Chinese Chamber of Commerce.
 Yen is consultant for US-China business and works closely with the Soong Ching Ling Foundation in Beijing and Shanghai on cultural and educational exchanges.

-These key staff members will be joined by three dorm counselors and other volunteers.
-An additional fifteen Chinese teachers-in-training and experienced language faculty will be observing and assisting with instruction.
+These key staff members will be joined by two dorm counselors and other volunteers.
+An additional ten Chinese teachers-in-training and experienced language faculty will be observing and assisting with instruction.

-Out-of-state participating teachers are expected to arrive at the University of Hawai‘i campus on Tuesday, July 2 (check-in begins at 2 pm), and depart on Saturday, July 27 (check-out by noon).
-In-state participating teachers are expected to check-in on July 3 in the morning before the workshop starts.
-If notified in advance, pick-up and drop-off service at the Honolulu International Airport can be provided for coordinated flights.
+All participating teachers are expected to arrive at the University of Hawai‘i campus on Tuesday, July 2 (check-in begins at 2 pm), and depart on Saturday, July 26 (check-out by noon).
+For out-of-state teacher participants, if notified in advance, pick-up and drop-off service at the Honolulu International Airport can be provided for coordinated flights.

-All participants are required to live on UHM campus (except Honolulu-resident teacher trainees) and to participate in all scheduled events, including evenings and weekends, during the duration of the program.
-STARTALK funding will cover these items for each participant (both student and teachers): tuition, housing accommodation, daily meals, texts and materials, Honolulu-based excursion costs, and applicable fees.
+All participants are required to live on UH Manoa campus and to participate in all scheduled events, including evenings and weekends, during the duration of the program.
+STARTALK funding will cover these items for each participant (both student and teachers): tuition, partial housing accommodation, daily meals, texts and materials, Honolulu-based excursion costs, and applicable fees.
 Individual costs include the following —

-1) Out-of-state students: you are financially responsible for the RT airfare from your current location to Honolulu, Hawaii, plus $600 towards the total cost (this amount must be submitted with your acceptance packet).
+1) Out-of-state participants (students and teachers): you are financially responsible for the RT airfare from your current location to Honolulu, Hawaii, plus $500 towards the total cost of your housing (this amount must be submitted with your acceptance packet).

-2) In-state students: $300 towards the total costs (this amount must be submitted with your acceptance packet).
+2) In-state participants (students and teachers): $500 towards the total costs of your housing (this amount must be submitted with your acceptance packet).
 If you are from a neighbor island, you are financially responsible for the RT inter-island airfare to Honolulu.